run-x/opta/config/registry/aws/modules/lambda-function.md

 ## Expose via Public Domain
 You can have your lambda be automatically exposed to the world via a public ui by setting the `expose_via_domain` field to true.
 This creates a new AWS API Gateway V2 and configures it to pass the request over to your lambda function via the official integration.
-Events (lambda inputs) for this use case will have the structure dictated [here](https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway.html#apigateway-example-event) and expect a response format dictated [here](https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway.html#apigateway-types-transforms)
+Events (lambda inputs) for this use case will have the structure dictated [here](https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway.html#apigateway-example-event) and expect a response format dictated [here](https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway.html#apigateway-types-transforms).
+You can get the default domain by running `opta output` -- it will be the lambda_trigger_uri field.

 ## IAM Permissions
 As mentioned, a new IAM role will be created just for your lambda's usage.
 If you wish to give this role extra permissions,